-Michael H. Fogel, Psy.D., is Board Certified in Forensic Psychology by the American Board of Professional Psychology, and a Fellow of the American Academy of Forensic Psychology.
-He has served as President of the American Board of Forensic Psychology, and is a former member of the American Psychological Association’s Committee on Professional Practice and Standards.
-He served on the Illinois General Assembly’s Sex Offenses and Sex Offender Registration Task Force, and was an Associate Professor and Chair of the Department of Forensic Psychology at The Chicago School of Professional Psychology.
+Michael H. Fogel, PsyD, ABPP, is Board Certified in Forensic Psychology by the American Board of Professional Psychology, and a Fellow of the American Academy of Forensic Psychology.
+He has served as President of the American Board of Forensic Psychology and Co-Chair of the American Psychological Association’s (APA) Committee on Legal Issues, and was a member of APA’s Committee on Professional Practice Standards.
+In addition, Dr. Fogel served on the Illinois General Assembly’s Sex Offenses and Sex Offender Registration Task Force, and was an Associate Professor and Chair of the Department of Forensic Psychology at The Chicago School of Professional Psychology.

 Why We’re Here

 In my 20 years of teaching, practice, and study in the field of forensic psychology, one important lesson I’ve learned about cases of sexual misconduct is: criminal and abusive behavior doesn’t “just happen.”